sosingh1226/Mood_Brew/ReadMe.md

 # Mood Brew
-For our project, we have created a drink generator based on your mood.
-There are 3 mood options on the left side of our interface.
-When a user selects a mood category, then they will receive 2 alcohol options catered to that specific mood.
-They will then be able to do a coin flip to randomly select their type of alcohol.
-Once alcohol is selected a randomly generated drink option appears.
+For our project, we have created a drink and food generator based on your mood.
+There are 3 mood options on the top of our interface.
+When a user selects a mood category, they will then receive 2 alcohol options catered to that specific mood.
+A coin flip API will randomly select their type of alcohol.
+Once alcohol is selected a randomly generated drink and food option appears.

 ## User Story
 ```